revivalizer/refonter/README.md

 Who wrote this?
 -----------------
 Hi, I am Ralph Brorsen aka revivalizer.
-In the demoscene I am also known as revival/fnuque^eventide.
-You can contact me at ralph@revivalizer.dk, or on twitter @revivalizer.
+In the demoscene I am also known as revival/fnuque.

 Limitations
 ------------------